BernardoRamalhete/netflixclone/README.md

 </p>
 <h1 align="center">Netflix Clone</h1>
 <p>&nbsp</p>
-<p align="center"> An that uses <a href='https://www.themoviedb.org/'>TMDB API</a> to display movies and a REST API to handle user registration, login and profiles lists</p>
+<p align="center"> An app that uses <a href='https://www.themoviedb.org/'>TMDB API</a> to display movies and a REST API to handle user registration, login and profiles lists.
+Click the <strong>website</strong> shield to access it on heroku!</p>
 <p>&nbsp</p>
 <div align="center">